nlturner2/CS690-Project/Documentation/User.md

 ![TeamMeeting](https://github.com/nlturner2/CS690-Project/blob/master/TeamMeeting.PNG)

-1. On the Team Dashboard, click on "Team Meeting" in the menu bar on the top of the page, the latest meeting minutes file will show up in the text box below the menu bar.
+1. On the Team Dashboard, click on "Team Meeting" in the menu bar on the top of the page, the latest meeting minutes file will show up in the rich text box below the menu bar.
-2. on the right side of the page, in the list box, a list of all the meeting minutes files will be displayed from the latest to the oldest.
+2. on the right side of the page, in the list box, a list of all the meeting minutes files will be displayed from the latest to the oldest date.
 If the team has a team template file, it will be shown in the bottom of the list.
-3. when you click on each of the file that is displayed in the list box, the content of the meeting minutes file will show up in the text box in the middle of the page.
+3. when you click on each of the file that is displayed in the list box, the content of the meeting minutes file will show up in the rich text box in the middle of the page.

 ### View Weekly Progress